cytoflow/cytoflow/index.md

   [the GitHub project page](https://github.com/bpteague/cytoflow) and modify it to suit your own needs, then contribute your changes back so the rest of the community can benefit from them.

-## Note: this is still beta software!
-## It is stable and full-featured, but you may still encounter bugs!

 # Installation

-**There isn't any!**  The binaries at the top of the page are all you need.
-On a Mac, you'll have to extract the ZIP archive -- then, just double-click to start the program!
-It takes a minute to decompress the one-click archive before it runs, though, so be patient.
+* **Windows** - download the installer by clicking the "Windows" button at the top of the page.
+Run the installer.

+* **Mac** - download the ZIP file by clicking the "Mac" button at the top of the page.
+Unzip the file.
+Double-click to run the program.
+Depending on your security settings, you may have to specifically enable this program (it's not signed.)

+* **Linux** - download the tarball by clicking the "Linux" button at the top of the page.
+Extract it.
+Run the "cytoflow" binary that it contains.

 # Documentation